Syntaf/ParticleSimulator/README.md

 Windows
 --------
+a quick note before moving on: this build tutorial takes into account the user is using the x64 architecture.
+If you are planning on building the particle simulator with x86 you may have to change around a couple CMake lines, but the program should have no issue otherwise running with x86.

 1. Clone the master Particle Simulator repository in a directory of your choice.

 2. Create a build folder.
 This project requires and out-of-tree-build.
 This means you ~~will be unable to~~ **should not** run CMake in the Particle Simulator folder